 ZOOM WORKSHOPS AND FEES:

-Virtual meetings of 90-120 minutes work best, so I’ve adapted my workshops by dividing them in to two separate Zoom meetings, plus an optional follow up meeting.
+I offer my Zoom workshops as two separate 3 hour meetings.
 Dividing the workshop into several meetings provides focused time to learn the techniques and discuss how the design elements in printed fabrics visually impact a quilt.
 The time between meeting is particularly helpful in allowing everyone the opportunity to work at their own pace.
 The live Zoom meetings provide everyone ample time to ask questions about their individual projects.

 Between Meeting 1 and Meeting 2 quilters will complete the freezer paper copy and pull fabrics for that project.